Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting

 Compliance Management

-Organizations who operate in highly regulated industries may be required to comply with data security and privacy regulations.
+Organizations that operate in highly regulated industries may be required to comply with data security and privacy regulations.
 These regulations create specific requirements for retaining and securely storing certain types of records and sensitive data.

-- Log analytics solutions provide forensic data that demonstrates a historical view of actual events related to compliance.
+• Log analytics solutions provide forensic data that demonstrates a historical view of actual events related to compliance.

 Threat Hunting